Study at the School of Art

 International student application fee: $120

-To apply, please complete the online application to the Admissions Office.
+Applications to the University of Manitoba are completed online.
+To begin your application, select the Start or continue your application button.
 The online application includes several parts, and you may be required to submit transcripts, proof of English Language proficiency, and other documents.
 The Art History program does not have a portfolio requirement.

 Admission and application inquiries